 How to Identify Future Customers and Nurture Top Current Customers

-A few months ago, you probably knew exactly who your best customers were.
+Before the pandemic, you probably knew exactly who your best customers were.

 Can you say the same with certainty right now?